smadgerano/DAW-Usage-2020/README.md

 I can understand Pro Tools being ahead here as it's an industry standard, but I'd love to know the reason for Logic being second in this classification?

 I think Bitwig gets ranked highly here as because of the modular tools, and how they can be a great way to teach sound design and synthesis basics.
-Ardour doesn't seep to be used for education (from these responses anyway), which is a shame as it's a perfectly capable bit of software that wouldn't cost institutions any money to use.
-But both of these arguments could also be explained by low response numbers skewing the results.
+Ardour doesn't seem to be used in education (from these responses anyway), which is a shame as it's a perfectly capable bit of software that wouldn't cost institutions any money to use.
+But of course, both of these arguments could also be explained by low response numbers skewing the results.

 Position |. | DAW | Percentage of users
 -----|--|-----|------